sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 There is however a fundamental difference in how lines are parsed: in gemtext, newlines in the code are preserved.
-This sounds completely normal for anyone used to modern word processors, but it is different from how html, markdown and Latex work, just to name a few.
-In practice, this means that in gemtext you nhave to write your paragraphs as long lines, without inserting line breaks unless you want the line to be broken at that specific point.
+This sounds completely normal for anyone used to modern word processors, but it is different from how HTML, Markdown and LaTeX work, just to name a few.
+In practice, this means that in gemtext you have to write your paragraphs as long lines, without inserting line breaks unless you want the line to be broken at that specific point.
-This may be annoying for people used to old-style line-based editors, such as vi, but it makes parsing a gemtext file much simpler.
+This may be annoying for people who use old-style line-based editors, such as vi, but it makes parsing a gemtext file much simpler.

 There are only three other things you can do in gemtext: links, block quotes